 The State of Alaska owns all water columns and the land under most navigable waterways in Alaska.
-The Submerged Lands Act of 1953, the Alaska Statehood Act of 1958, and the Alaska State Constitution establish State ownership of water columns (actual water that is in a lake or river) and shore lands (the beds of navigable rivers up to the mean high water mark).
-The courts have defined navigable waters as those used or susceptible to use for travel, trade, and commerce at the time of statehood" (emphasis added).
+The Equal Footing Doctrine, the Submerged Lands Act of 1953, the Alaska Statehood Act of 1958, the Alaska State Constitution, and the Alaska Statutes establish State ownership of public water (actual water that is in a lake or river) and the submerged lands (the beds of navigable waterways below the mean high water mark).
+The courts have defined navigable waters as those "used or susceptible to use for travel, trade, and commerce at the time of statehood" (emphasis added).
 In the Gulkana decision the court determined that for this purpose, any stream capable of floating a boat, canoe or raft carrying 1,000 pounds is navigable.

-This interpretation would include not only the obviously navigable waterways, such as the Yukon, Kuskokwim, Tanana, Fortymile, and Kobuk rivers, but many smaller rivers used for travel.
+This interpretation would include not only the obviously navigable waterways, such as the Yukon, Kuskokwim, Tanana, Fortymile, and Kobuk rivers, but many smaller rivers and lakes used for travel.
 Some of the rivers that will clearly qualify under the Gulkana decision contain important placer gold deposits.
+Regrettably, the Bureau of Land Management Solicitors refuse to recognize this important 9th Circuit Case Law in their adjudication of Recordable Disclaimers of interest filed by the State of Alaska.

 While title to the beds of navigable waters was vested in the state at Statehood, the federal courts have only ruled on the navigability of 13 waterways in Alaska.
 Alaska faces two types of legal hurdles in establishing its ownership of lands under navigable waters.
 The first is to determine what rivers and lakes are navigable under federal law, as determined by the Gulkana decision.
-The second is to establish that the United States did not defeat the State's title to navigable waters through pre-statehood federal reservations.
+The second is to establish that the United States did not defeat the State's title to navigable waters through prestatehood federal reservations.
 The State has used the court action (quiet title) to address both of these hurdles by defining the types of rivers and lakes that are navigable under federal law, and to determine whether or not certain pre-statehood federal reservations defeated the State's title.
+The most recent case is the Glacier Bay case, which the courts ruled was a pre-Statehood withdrawal that defeated State Title.
+However, in that case, the Federal Government acknowledged state title to the tidelands within the Tongass National Forest.

 In 1980, the State established a comprehensive navigability program within the DNR.
 This program was designed to respond to federal land conveyances and land management activities under the Alaska Statehood Act, the Alaska Native Claims Settlement Act, and the Alaska National Interest Lands Conservation Act.
 The basic purpose of the program was to protect the public rights associated with navigable waters, including the State's title to the submerged lands.
 The program also included monitoring of federal land conveyance and management programs to identify navigability disputes, seeking cooperative resolution of navigability problems through negotiation and legislation, and preparing for navigability litigation.
-The program was eliminated through budget cuts in the late 1980s, and portions of the program have been restored in recent years.
+The program was mostly eliminated through budget cuts in the late 1980s, although the program has been restored in recent years, and further strengthened with the establishment of the Public Access Assertion and Defense Unit.